 Every loan you take pulls down your credit rating so when you pay off your loans, your credit score significantly increases.
-Banks and lenders will look into your credit history when reviewing your loan application for a secured or unsecured loan.
+Banks and lenders will look into your credit history when reviewing your personal loan application for a secured or unsecured loan.

 Increases your creditworthiness

 Creditworthiness is gauged based on a person’s reliability to return borrowed money.
-The more creditworthy a borrower is, the more he or she is considered suitable for a loan.
+The more creditworthy a borrower is, the more he or she is considered suitable for a small loan.
 Paying off a loan can improve your creditworthiness which means you will become eligible for loans with better interest rates in the future.
 A good credit score brings plenty of good opportunities which can benefit you financially.

 Where Can I Get an Installment Loan?